Yingluck cabinet

-The Yingluck Cabinet describes the cabinet selections of Thailand's Prime Minister Yingluck Shinawatra, who served as Prime Minister from 2011 to 2014.
+The Yingluck Cabinet describes the cabinet selections of Thailand's Prime Minister Yingluck Shinawatra, who served as prime minister from 2011 to 2014.
 Shinawatra was appointed effective 5 August 2011, and she handed in her cabinet list for endorsement on 9 August 2011.
 Yingluck and her cabinet were sworn in at Siriraj Hospital where King Bhumibol Adulyadej resided, on 10 August 2011.

 She would go on to reorganize the cabinet multiple times.
 Occasionally either the members of the cabinet or the occasion of the swearing was notable in some way.

+Election of the prime minister

 Cabinet Yingluck I

 Composition of the Council of Ministers before 18 January 2012:

 Cabinet Yingluck II

 On 18 January 2012, Yingluck reshuffled her cabinet, assigning six cabinet members to new posts, naming ten new ministers and deputies and dismissing nine members of the government.
 The regrouping was assessed as a step to increase loyalty to the head of government and a reaction to discontent with the government's management of the flood disaster.
 Especially noted was the choice of Nalinee Taveesin (Minister in the PM's Office), who is on a U.S. blacklist for alleged business links to Zimbabwean President Robert Mugabe, and Nattawut Saikua (Deputy Minister of Agriculture), the first leader of the United Front for Democracy Against Dictatorship (UDD, or "Red Shirts") in the government.
 Yingluck's first cabinet had not incorporated any "Red Shirts" activists.

 Composition after the reshuffle on 18 January 2012: